AhmedShaalan/Appender-Sketch-Plugin/README.md

 # Appender
-Allows you to append text to multiple text layers at ones.
+Allows you to append text to multiple text layers at once.
 Like a boss.

 ## Preview
 ![appender-preview](https://cloud.githubusercontent.com/assets/13232193/21555686/090b30a0-ce23-11e6-8660-99fa99fd1030.gif)